 Sole Managing Conservator

-A sole managing conservator is a person that is granted exclusive right to make decisions for the child.
-In order to avoid joint conservatorship, a must prove that it is not in the “best interest of the child.”
+A sole managing conservator is a person who is granted the exclusive right to make decisions for the child.
+However, in order to avoid joint conservatorship, one must prove that it is not in the “best interest of the child.”
+This requirement ensures that the court considers the child’s well-being when making decisions about conservatorship.

 This is usually seen in situations where a parent: